serenity-is/docs/api/js/corelib/variables/Config.md

 The method may return a type or a promise that resolves to a type.
 If either returns null, the type is considered to be not found.
-The method is called with the type key and an optional kind parameter, which is used to distinguish between different kinds of types (e.g. "editor" or "dialog" or "enum").
+The method is called with the type key and an optional kind parameter, which is used to distinguish between different kinds of types (e.g. "editor" or "dialog" or "enum") usually based on calling type registry.

 #### Parameters